 Figure 1-5.
-This sample iPhone app running in the iOS Simulator contains a table object to organize a list of groceries.
-Actions such as "rotate left" or "user selected row 3" can be applied to this view object.
+This sample iPhone app contains a table object to organize a list of courses.
+Actions such as "rotate left" or "user did select row 3" can be applied to this view object goUp goDown bankLeft turnOnAfterburners lowerLandingGear le object in Figure 1-5